 Transfer students must meet the criteria for transferring into Illinois Wesleyan University, which is described in the introduction of the University catalog.
 A regular IWU application, which is accessed on the link at the bottom of the page, must be completed and submitted to the Admission Office with high school and college transcripts, standardized test scores and the downloaded recommendation form.
 Students may apply to enter into the Spring (second semester) of the first year, or the Fall (first semester) of the sophomore year.
 Students may apply in fall, and as late as early Spring, for the following fall entry.
 Applications are reviewed throughout the Spring, and into early summer, and candidates are accepted as space is available.
 There are no "early action" decisions made for transfer applicants.
 Students who have completed a Bachelor's degree in another discipline will also enter in the fall of the sophomore year.The Nursing sequence begins in fall of the sophomore year with coursework and clinical rotations.
 Because of this, transfer students are not able to complete the program in less than three full academic years (6 semesters).
 Some semesters can be completed as a part-time student, depending on how many required General education/elective courses are accepted for transfer.
 Equivalent science and foundation courses (listed below) must be completed prior to entry into the first semester of the sophomore year, unless the Director of the School of Nursing has given consent otherwise.
 Students may submit an application while courses are in progress, and/or if courses will be taken during the summer to complete requirements.
-Students may be accepted "conditionally", providing coursework is satisfactorily completed.
+Students may be accepted "conditionally", providing coursework is satisfactorily completed prior to entering in the Fall.
 Strongest consideration will be given to students who have accumulated a GPA of 3.0 or greater in courses that will directly transfer to IWU.
 The School of Nursing, Department of Biology and Associate Dean of Curriculum determine which courses will meet IWU requirements for transfer.

 Courses taken at IWU which are required for progression to sophomore year: